Hapag-Lloyd/rds-proxy-password-rotation/README.md

    docker pull ghcr.io/Hapag-Lloyd/rds-proxy-password-rotation:edge
    ```

-   :attention: The `edge` tag is used for the latest build.
+   :warning: The `edge` tag is used for the latest build.
 You SHOULD use a specific version tag in production.

 ## Architecture